-S Corp filing: what small business owners need to know
+S Corp filing: Tax information small business owners need to know

 If you’ve ever wondered how to start an S Corp, look no further.
-Read on for three steps to creating an S Corp.
-This guide will provide you some important things to know to get started with an S Corp filing.
-S Corp tax benefits can be substantial, so it’s important for every business owner to be aware of the S Corp business structure and the advantages of becoming an S Corporation.
+S Corp tax benefits can be substantial, so business owners should know about the S Corp business structure and advantages of becoming an S Corporation.
+This guide will walk future S Corporation owners through S Corp filing information and three steps for creating an S Corp.

 What is an S Corporation?